Survivor Series (2010): Aftermath

+Raw

 The following night on Raw, Cena thanked the WWE Universe and was given an ovation by other wrestlers backstage as he exited the arena.
 Barrett taunted him on his way out.
 Also on that episode, Wade Barrett demanded a rematch against Randy Orton for the WWE Championship.
 During the match, John Cena (who had been fired the previous night) attacked Barrett, costing him the match.
 Immediately after this match, The Miz cashed in his Money in the Bank briefcase and defeated Orton to become the new WWE Champion.
 At TLC: Tables, Ladders & Chairs, The Miz successfully defended his title against Orton in a tables match.

 With The Nexus having assaulted security, John Cena was free to enter the arena and attack any and all members of The Nexus.
 Eventually a mutiny formed within The Nexus, and they threatened to kick Wade Barrett out unless he rehired John Cena.
 Along with that, the rehiring of Cena was met under the condition that Barrett would face him in a Chairs match at TLC: Tables, Ladders & Chairs.
 Cena would go on to win the match at the pay-per-view.